Hope077/invoiceApp/README.md

 Node Version:

-The project is built with v14.17.0, if you get error when starting the console app, please try to update the Node.js version first.
+The project is built with v14.17.0, if you get an error when starting the console app, please try to download the newest Node version from https://nodejs.org/en/download/ and update it first.